ida/servile/README.md

    as the answer with content-type HTML, if an object was returned send it as the answer with content-type JSON, otherwise continue to next point.

-2. An HTML-file of same name: Answer with content-type HTML.
+2. An static (html, json, md, txt) file of same name:

-3. A JSON-file of same name: Answer with content-type JSON.
+   Answer with fitting content-type.

-4. A directory of same name: Add '/index' to the requested path and proceed from point 1.
+3. A directory of same name: Add '/index' to the requested path and proceed from point 1.

 c.
 A parser for posted data: If a user fills out an HTML-form, the data is parsed to an object, e.g.: '{ "someFieldName": "someValue" }'.

 d.
-A CORS-header-setter, so you can fetch external resources.
+A CORS header setter.

 e.
 A supporter for server-side-events (SSE).